raygun101/MarkupKit/README.md

 Additionally, MarkupKit adds properties to `UIView` and `UIButton` that allow layout margin and content edge inset components to be specified individually.
 This is discussed in more detail later.

 ### Localization
-If an attribute does not fall into any of the previous categories and its value begins with "@", MarkupKit attempts to look up a localized version of the value before setting the property.
+If an attribute's value begins with "@", MarkupKit attempts to look up a localized version of the value before setting the property.
 For example, if an application has defined a localized greeting in _Localizable.strings_ as follows:

     "hello" = "Hello, World!";